unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Multiattack_**.
-The drider makes three attacks, either with its pulse blade or its longbow.
+The drider makes three attacks, either with its pulse blade or its railrifle.
 It can replace one of those attacks with a bite attack.

 **_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one creature. _Hit:_ 2 (1d4) piercing damage plus 9 (2d8) poison damage.